viamrobotics/docs/docs/manage/manage/access.md

 layout: "docs"
 type: "docs"
 no_list: true
-description: "TODO"
+description: "To collaborate with others on your machines, you can grant users permissions for individual machines or entire locations."
 ---

-To collaborate with others on your machines, you can grant individual collaborators or entire organizations granular permissions for individual machines or entire locations.
+To collaborate with others on your machines, you can grant users permissions for individual machines or entire locations.
-You can use the [Viam app](https://app.viam.com) or the [Viam mobile app](/fleet/control/#control-interface-in-the-viam-mobile-app) to grant or revoke organization owner or operator access to users on the go.
+You can use the [Viam app](https://app.viam.com) or the [Viam mobile app](/fleet/control/#control-interface-in-the-viam-mobile-app) to grant or revoke organization owner or operator access to users or API keys.

 ## Grant access